ibbles/LearningUnrealEngine/Inputs.md

 Bindings are created in Top Menu Bar > Edit > Project Settings > Engine > Input > Bindings.
 There are Action Mappings and Axis mappings.
 Action mappings are one-off binary pressed/released events, like keys and buttons.
-Axis mappings are continuous both in time and value, like thumbstics and joysticks.
+Axis mappings are continuous both in time and value, like thumb sticks, joysticks, and mouse movements.
-Axis events are fired every frame.
+Axis events are fired every frame, with a potentially new value every time.
 We can bind many keys/sticks to each mapping, i.e., we can have several buttons for "Jump".
 We can bind keys and buttons to axis mappings and set a scale that can be negative.
 This makes it possible to have keyboard fallback for events that are usually continuous.